 - Self-propelled manual wheelchairs enable users to push themselves on their own.
 They are fitted with larger rear wheels for propelling.
 Riders can self-propel using either both legs, both arms, or one arm/one leg.
 All self-propelled chairs can be customised for users' needs.

-Choosing a wheelchair, the first thing to consider is its weight capacity as the chair should be strong enough in order not to deform or break under a user's weight.
-Yet, if a person's weight exceeds 220 pounds, it is necessary to purchase a wheelchair with a reinforced frame.
-But the stronger the frame is, the heavier the wheelchair is.
-Also, you should take into account the width and depth of the seat since these parameters determine how comfortable the seat will be.
-For example, if a plum person sits in a narrow wheelchair for a long time, it will lead to poor blood circulation, and vice versa, if a slim person gets a wide chair, it may result in poor fixation and spinal problems.
-Finally, don't forget to check the total size and weight of a wheelchair.
-For comfortable moving around the house, choose the model according to your hallways and doorways.
+When choosing a wheelchair, the first thing that should be considered is its weight capacity, as the chair should be strong enough to hold the user's weight without bending, deforming and tearing apart.
+This way, if a person's quite heavy and his/her weight is more than 220 pounds, it'd be best to choose a wheelchair with a reinforced frame.
+That said, beware that the stronger the frame is, the heavier the wheelchair will be.
+In addition to the weight capacity, pay attention to the width and depth of the seat since these parameters determine how comfortable sitting in the chair will be.
+For example, if you or your relative is not exactly slim and you'd need to spend hours sitting in a narrow wheelchair, more likely than not, it will lead to poor blood circulation causing swelling and many other unpleasant conditions.
+And vice versa.
+People with a slender frame won't feel comfortable in a wide chair, either, to say nothing it may also result in poor fixation and spinal problems.
+Finally, don't forget to check the total dimensions of the wheelchair.
+For comfortable moving around your dwelling, make sure the model you choose fits all your doorways and hallways.

 First and foremost, the seat should be comfortable.
 That's why, wheelchairs usually come with soft armrests, footrests, and headrests.
-For instance, footrests are a great aid for swelling legs, armrests give the opportunity to relax hands after a long trip, while a headrest provides stability and comfort to a head.
-Many manufacturers also equip chairs with some extras like pockets, cup holders, additional cushions, etc.
+Footrests, for example, are a real saviour for people with swelling legs, armrests will let you kick back and relax, keeping your hands in a comfortable position, while a headrest will provide support for your head, minimising neck strains.
+In addition to these standard features, wheelchairs can be equipped with such extras as pockets, cup holders, cushions, etc.